Skip to content

 In most cases, a 95% confidence level is the go-to.
 This choice impacts the size of your interval: higher confidence means a larger range, while lower confidence means a smaller range.

-Now that you have your sample mean and standard deviation, the next step is to decide between the Z distribution and T distribution for your calculation.
-Here’s a simple way to choose:
+Now that you have your sample mean and standard deviation, the next step is choosing between the Z distribution and T distribution:

-• Use Z-scores if you have a large sample size (usually over 30) or know the population standard deviation.
+• Use Z-scores if your sample is large (usually over 30) or you know the population standard deviation.

-• Use T-scores for smaller samples (under 30) or when the population standard deviation is unknown.
+• Use T-scores if your sample is small (under 30) or the population standard deviation is unknown.

-Here’s how you might calculate a 95% confidence interval using the T distribution in Python:
+Here’s how to calculate a 95% confidence interval using the T distribution in Python:

 from scipy import stats